Mitchell and White Genealogy

 Citations

-1. [S517] Blankenship, Gayle King, Some Families of Bedford & Washington Counties, Virginia and Orange County, North Carolina, (Poquoson, Virginia: Blankenship, 2000).
+1. [S566] Blankenship, Gayle King, author, Book - Some Familes of Bedford & Washington Co., Virginia, (Poquoson, Virginia: Gayle King Blankenship, 2000).
 Jemima _______, wife of Charles Bright, Sr., born 3 Oct 1731, died 4 Mar 1793, married c.
 1749.

-2. [S516] [Charles] Bright Family Bible Record, 1728-1835; transcription, Library of Virginia (https://lva.primo.exlibrisgroup.com/permalink/01LVA_INST/altrmk/alma990004911960205756 : 2013); Notarized transcript made by Evelyn Oglesby Page on 28 Dec 1932, bible in possession of Mrs. Emily Harris Meriweather of Holcombs Rock, Virginia.
+2. [S516] Charles Bright Family Bible Record, 1728-1835; transcription, Library of Virginia (https://lva.primo.exlibrisgroup.com/permalink/01LVA_INST/altrmk/alma990004911960205756 : 2013); Notarized transcript made by Evelyn Oglesby Page on 28 Dec 1932, bible in possession of Mrs. Emily Harris Meriweather of Holcombs Rock, Virginia.
 Similar transcript available at the D.A.R.
 Library, call number MSS 232 XX.0242, contains slightly more details.

 Edward Bright1